RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

-Bin Tracker is built using the following technologies:
+Data Jobs Finder is built using the following technologies: